 Not Included: 1 lunch in Aqaba, drinks with meals or personal expenses.

-Price includes: Accommodations for 8 nights, including 2 nights at a comfortable kibbutz hotel; All group ground transportation during the trip; Airport transfers between Ben Gurion Airport and our Tel Aviv hotel; Breakfast every day and four dinners; Wine or soft drinks at the Welcome and Farewell dinners; Services of a professional Israeli guide and (subject to minimum participation) HE Travel tour director; Entrance fees to all sites in the program; All hotel service charges, government taxes, porterage, and gratuities for drivers and included meals; and complimentary medical and evacuation insurance for residents of the United States and Canadian provinces other than Quebec.
+Price includes: Accommodations for 9 nights, including 2 nights at a comfortable kibbutz hotel; All group ground transportation during the trip; Airport transfers between Ben Gurion Airport and our Tel Aviv hotel; Breakfast every day and four dinners; Wine or soft drinks at the Welcome and Farewell dinners; Services of a professional Israeli guide and (subject to minimum participation) HE Travel tour director; Entrance fees to all sites in the program; All hotel service charges, government taxes, porterage, and gratuities for drivers and included meals.
+HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.